Baseline-JS/core/README.md

 # Baseline

-If you would like to learn more about what we do please visit [Devika Baseline](https://baselinejs.com/)
+If you would like to learn more about what we do please visit [Baseline](https://baselinejs.com/)